kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 To simulate a smooth ramp-up and avoid huge data flood at the beginning, the load generator was started with 5 instances.
 The instance count was increased at 5 instances every minute until peak load was reached.

-This test was executed on a single node installation to determine the limits of a single metric agent, after the load generator reached `28` instances, metric agent hits the limits and stays stable with this setup.
+To determine the limits of a single metric agent, this test was executed on a single Node installation.
+After the load generator reached 28 instances, metric agent hits the limits and stays stable with this setup.
 Any load above this setup would cause memory limiter to refuse incoming traffic.

 The graph below shows the average metric points processed by the `prometheus metric receiver` per second, agent reaches an average of `14K metric points/sec`
 ![Peak accepted metric points](./assets/overall-peak-metric-point.jpg)